20 Signs of A Psychopath: Recognize Their Toxic Traits

 • These children are cruel to animals, bully their peers, steal from others, cheat, and pick up fights.

-Real-life example: Serial killer Jeffrey Dahmer exhibited signs of conduct disorder in his childhood, including cruelty to animals and an obsession with death.
+Real-life example: Serial killer Jeffrey Dahmer showed signs of conduct disorder in his childhood, including cruelty to animals and an obsession with death.

 4. Failure to Form Genuine Relationships